Metaswitch/clearwater-readthedocs/docs/Application_Server_Guide.md

 The following features may be implemented by Clearwater in future phases:

- * Registration event package 3GPP TS 24.229 s5.4.2.1.1/2.
-Required in order to get full registration information to the AS (because third-party registration is a tiny subset).
  * Billing: both billing headers within ISC, and AS communicating with the billing system via Rf/Ro.
  * `P-Access-Network-Info`: should be passed (from the UE) and stripped in the appropriate places, and possibly set by bono.
  * `History-Info` draft-ietf-sipcore-rfc4244bis (not RFC4244, which is inaccurate wrt real implementations).